K-Vel/genius_course/README.md

 Modern Layout: Utilizes a contemporary design to attract and engage visitors.
 Easy Navigation: Simple and intuitive navigation for a seamless user experience.
 Product Showcase: Highlighting the bakery's products with attractive images and descriptions.
 Technologies Used
 HTML5: For structuring the website content.
 SCSS (Sassy CSS): For styling the website with enhanced CSS capabilities.
 Installation
 To get a local copy up and running, follow these simple steps:

 Clone the repository:
+bash
+Копировать код
 git clone https://github.com/K-Vel/genius_course.git

-Navigate to the project directory: cd bakery-website
+Navigate to the project directory: bash
+Копировать код
+cd genius_course
 Usage
 Open the index.html file in your preferred web browser to view the website.

 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 If you have suggestions for improving this project, please fork the repository and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+Fork the Project
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
 Fork the Project
 Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature')